ManeetSodhi/UX220Assignment2/items/experience_1.md

 4) What was your favourite memory of it?

-I particularily enjoyed painting the banner.
+<p>I particularily enjoyed painting the banner.
 The banner was so long that it was virtually impossible to find a place to lay it out so I could paint.
-I ended up having to completely rearrange a part of my house and lay down newspaper along all of the floor to be able to paint.
+I ended up having to completely rearrange a part of my house and lay down newspaper along all of the floor to be able to paint.</p>

 5) What didn't you enjoy about it?

-I found that the atual day of the conference was the worst part of the experience (even though I quite enjoyed it).
+<p>I found that the atual day of the conference was the worst part of the experience (even though I quite enjoyed it).
 As a creative director, I did not have any actual work during the conference so instead we were randomly assigned various jobs along with the other groups.
-This caued some issues because unlike the other teams, the creative directors had received absoluely no training for the job they had been asigned, making for a lot of confusion and some miscommunication between the groups.
+This caued some issues because unlike the other teams, the creative directors had received absoluely no training for the job they had been asigned, making for a lot of confusion and some miscommunication between the groups.</p>

 6) Give your experience a letter "grade"